ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## The Profile Claim (profile) {#profile-claim}

+See {{profiles}} for the detailed description of a profile.

 A profile is identified by either a URL or an OID.
 Typically, the URL will reference a document describing the profile.
+There is no requirement that the named document be publicly accessible.
 An OID is just a unique identifier for the profile.
-It may exist in anywhere in the OID tree.
+It may exist anywhere in the OID tree.
-There is no requirement that the named document be publicly accessible.
 The primary purpose of the profile claim is to uniquely identify the profile even if it is a private profile.

-See {{profiles}} for a detailed description of a profile.
+The OID is encoded in CBOR according to {{CBOR-OID}} and the URI according to {{RFC8949}}.
+Both are unwrapped and thus not tags.
+If the claims CBOR type is a text string it is a URI and if a byte string it is an OID.

 Note that this named "eat-profile" for JWT and is distinct from the already registered "profile" claim in the JWT claims registry.